alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

 <PROJECT_ROOT>/AppStoreScreenshots/__Snapshots__/AppStoreScreenshots/
 ```

-The test work, but it's not very reliable because if we change the language of the simulator, or if we previously changed the value of `UserDefaults`, we'll get a different result.
+The test works, but it's not very reliable because if we change the language of the simulator, or if we previously changed the value of `UserDefaults`, we'll get a different result.
 To confirm this, select **Edit Scheme ▸ Test ▸ Options** and change the **Application Language** to **Portuguese (Brazil)**.
 Now rerun the tests with `Cmd+U` and you'll see that the new screenshot is generated in Portuguese.

 ### Overriding the Environment